History of Science Collection

 Accessing the Collection

 Special collections at the Linda Hall Library are open by appointment to all readers whose work requires use of materials in the collection.
 The History of Science Rare Book Room is open 10:00 am until 4:45 pm Monday through Friday.
 Please complete the History of Science Reading Room Appointment Request Form to schedule an appointment at least 48 hours in advance.
 The latest available appointment time is 3:45 p.m.
 Readers are encouraged to acquaint themselves with the Library’s holdings and to gather preliminary information needed to identify and locate materials relevant to their work by searching the library catalog.
 Staff are available for reference consultations by request.

-Classes seeking a presentation with rare books from our collection should complete the Virtual Book Session form, which details requirements for arranging a rare book presentation.
-One-month advance notice required.
+Classes seeking a presentation with rare books from our collection should complete the Rare Book Session Request Form, which details the requirements for arranging a rare book presentation.
+One-month advance notice is required.